How to Get a Confectionery & Chocolate Trading License in Dubai

 Choose your office package: Select from flexi-desk, shared office, or dedicated office space options.

-Pay licence fees and receive your licence: Upon approval and payment, your trading licence is issued, typically within 3 to 7 working days.
+Pay license fees and receive your license: Upon approval and payment, your trading license is issued, typically within 3 to 7 working days.

 Market Opportunity and Margins